RgmDev/api-slim/README.md

 ```sh
 composer start
 ```
+6. Open browser and go to http://localhost:8080
-6. Sign in with user@pass/pass
+7. Sign in with user@pass/pass